 There are few places in Pennsylvania that are more awe-inspiring than the Falls Trail at Ricketts Glen State Park.
 In fact, this amazing trail made my Pennsylvania Bucket List, my list of the 7 Natural Wonders of Pennsylvania, and also was my pick for the number one place to visit in Luzerne County.

-While this trail is beautiful throughout the year, the Falls Trail at Ricketts Glen State Park is sadly closed during the winter (Roughly from early November through early April, but the dates vary based on weather).
+While this trail is beautiful throughout the year, the Falls Trail at Ricketts Glen State Park is sadly closed during the winter (Roughly from early November through early April, but the dates vary based on the weather).
 However, for those with proper ice hiking equipment, it is possible to hike the trail during the winter.

 I, like many other hikers in Pennsylvania, don’t have the proper equipment or experience to tackle this trail on my own.
 However, Valley to Summit (VTS), a wilderness adventure company, offers all of the equipment and experienced guides needed to hike this trail during the winter.

-Now in their fourth year of running winter hikes at Ricketts Glen, Valley to Summit offers the chance to see this area every weekend from January through March.
+Having led hikes in the park for nearly a decade, Valley to Summit offers the chance to see this area every weekend from mid-December through March.
 Hikers can choose from a half-day hike to Ganoga Falls and back or a full-day hike that hikes through both Glen Leigh and Ganoga Glen.

 I had a chance to go hiking with the Valley to Summit team during one of their early-season hikes as they prepared and trained for the upcoming season.

 Our hike started, as most of their hikes do, at the top of the Falls Trail near the Lake Rose Trailhead parking area.
 From here, it’s about a mile hike to the first waterfall, which is enough distance to get used to the crampons on your feet (which are supplied by Valley to Summit).